igsr/gca_1000genomes_website/IGSR_disclaimer.md

 There is also a [Privacy Notice for our FTP site](https://www.ebi.ac.uk/data-protection/privacy-notice/igsr-ftp) and a [Privacy Notice for our helpdesk at info@1000genomes.org](https://www.ebi.ac.uk/data-protection/privacy-notice/igsr-helpdesk-rt), which are specific to those services.

+Privacy Notices are effective from 25th May 2018.

-This document was added on 11th January 2016 and updated on 24th May 2018.
+This document was added on 11th January 2016 and updated on 23rd May 2018.